thehyve/transmart-core/docs/expression.md

 Clamping may not be a good idea, but it was implemented in this fashion in order to match the value in the Kettle + stored procedure pipeline.

-This implies that the `zscore` value for negative inputs will be `NaN`, and for zero raw intensity values will be `-2.5`.

   [1]: https://jira.thehyve.nl/browse/JE-52

 <!-- vim: tw=80 et ft=markdown spell: